dyedgreen/labs-ray-tracing/README.md

-To accommodate the need for optimizing parameters of lenses (or other geometry objects), `trace` offers a optimization package, which allows any numeric parameter of a geometry object to be changed after it's creation.
+To accommodate the need for optimizing parameters of lenses (or other geometry objects), `trace` offers a optimization package, which allows any numeric parameter of a geometry object to be changed after its creation.

 To complement the use of `trace` in interactive sessions, a graphics package (using [matplotlib][plot]) is also provided.
 It allows the user to visualize scenes and screens